uvic-auvic/TensorFlow/README.md

 2. image classification

+# How can I train on my Computer?

+checkout our extensive guide [here!](/training_locally)

+# How can I train on the cloud?

+coming soon...

-# How well does it run
+# How well does it run?

 Benchmark TensorFlow with your model on yoursystem